GfSE/SAF-Specification/viewpoints/System-Requirement-Viewpoint.md

 * [Security Expert](../stakeholders.md#Security-Expert)
 * [System Architect](../stakeholders.md#System-Architect)
 ## Concern
-* What is the range of acceptable SOI performance, i.e. the critical, top-level Performance Requirement(s) derived from the Operational Need(s)?
-* What are the Non-Functional Requirement(s) imposed on the SOI?
-* What are the Interface Requirement(s) imposed on the SOI?
-* What are the Functional Requirement(s) imposed on the SOI?
-* What are the Exchange Requirement(s) imposed on the SOI?
-* What are the Requirement(s) of environmental condition(s) imposed on the SOI?
 * What are the interface requirements regarding bandwidth, data throughput and latency?
+* What are the Functional Requirements imposed on the systemI?
+* What are the Requirements of environmental conditions imposed on the system?
+* What are the Exchange Requirements imposed on the system?
+* What are the Non-Functional Requirements imposed on the system?
+* What is the range of acceptable system performance, i.e. the critical, top-level Performance Requirements derived from the Operational Needs?
+* What are the Interface Requirements imposed on the system?
 ## Presentation
 A System Requirement Table (RVTM) featuring
 * unique requirement ID, text and attributes